 A website is one of the first and most important places your logo will live.
-To do your brand justice, you’ll want to display it proudly.
-You can do so by avoiding common logo fails such as the logo appearing too small, too big, blurry, or cut off.
+To do your brand justice, you’ll want to display it proudly and avoid common logo fails, such as the logo appearing too small, too big, blurry, or cut off.

 Start by thinking about some of the websites you visit every day — Netflix, Google, Amazon, Facebook, even your bank — and you’ll notice something similar: logo placement.

 On all these websites (and thousands of others) the company’s logo is in the top-left corner, doubling as a clickable button to bring you back to the homepage.

 While the left corner has become a standard logo placement design choice, you’ve probably seen logos in two other places on a company’s website: centered and — in much fewer cases — in the top right.

 Despite the surge in mobile-first website design favoring centered logos, and the desire to try a right-aligned logo, both research and tradition support the case to lean left.
 Let’s take a closer look.

 The Appeal of the Left-Aligned Logo

 The popularity of a company’s logo displaying in the top-left corner of a website isn’t a fluke — it’s been the trademark placement since the dawn of the Internet.